marcobarilari/labMONSTER/README.md

 Did you use `screen`?
 Check the guide [SSH-tips](SSH-tips.md)

-### How do I exchange files from somewhere to the MONSTER and back (especially if working remotely?)?
+### How do I exchange files from somewhere to the MONSTER and back (especially if working remotely)?

 Please use Datalad and GIN. _Why?_ Because it is easy for you to drop files and free up space since this machine is a crunch machine and not a data archive machine.
 BUT...
 If you are in a rush, check [SSH-tips](SSH-tips.md) on how to use `scp` command.